ozontech/oMockman/README.md

 - **Chrome**: unzip, open `chrome://extensions`, enable *Developer mode*, choose *Load unpacked* and select the unzipped folder.
+- **Firefox**: the package is not signed by Mozilla yet, and regular Firefox installs only signed add-ons.
+Two ways around it:
-- **Firefox**: open `about:debugging` → *This Firefox* → *Load Temporary
+  - open `about:debugging` → *This Firefox* → *Load Temporary Add-on* and pick
-  Add-on* and pick the `.xpi`.
-Release builds of Firefox install only signed add-ons, so a permanent install needs Firefox Developer Edition or Nightly.
+    the `.xpi`.
+The add-on stays until Firefox restarts;
+  - for a permanent install use Firefox Developer Edition or Nightly: set `xpinstall.signatures.required` to `false` in `about:config`, then open the `.xpi`.

 ### From source